dankelley/diary/README.md

 # diary

 'diary' is a python script to handle diary entries.

-Nothing works yet!
-Here are some samples.
+This file is a sort of sandbox for the author.
+Perhaps some of this content will appear later in a vignette or whatever is the python equivalent of an R vignette.
+Please do not rely on anything in this document actually working at this time, and please do not expect that any behaviour sketched here will continue to work.
+It's a sandbox after all.

 # Sample Usage